amireza007/amireza007.github.io/_posts/2024-05-19-my-first-post.md

 - What is the use of `MCF_primal_iminus` (and hence `MCF_primal_net_simplex`)? what are jplus and iplus in them?
 - Why are there 2 tables pointing to _the same DB_ in `PortAGV.cpp` and `PortContainer.cpp`?
 (Maybe looking at `Set_Empty_Table4_For_Specific_Port(AnsiString PortNameStr)` in `MCFModel1_3.cpp` might help!)
 - Not sure why there are so many `MCFAlgorithmForm->Table4->Delete();` in `MCFModel1_3`? it deletes them, and the loop ends, at the end of the method, `MCFAlgorithmForm->Table4->refresh()`gets called!! why??

+## Shortcomings of the DSAGV

+- The App resets form sizes after close.
+- App opens multiple windows for different forms, why?!